ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v32.md

 Starting with the V3.2 release, the following new {{site.data.keyword.baremetal_short_sing}} CPU models are available for deployment with instances and clusters with VMware vSphere 6.7 Update 2.
 These new models apply to vCenter Server, vCenter Server with NSX-T, and VMware vSphere.

-* Dual Intel Xeon Gold 4210 processor / 20 cores total, 2.3 GHz
+* Dual Intel Xeon Silver 4210 processor / 20 cores total, 2.3 GHz
 * Dual Intel Xeon Gold 5218 processor / 32 cores total, 2.3 GHz
 * Dual Intel Xeon Gold 6248 processor / 40 cores total, 2.5 GHz